somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Fluids

 Techniques from the study of Fluids in Physics may be imported to study the Fluid Phases of other Languages.
 This makes study of Fluid Dynamics very critical.
 Because of the enormous entropy (degrees of freedom or lack of structure) in Fluids, Navier Stokes Equations have been famously difficult to study.

-### Consequences

-* Not all Dynamics that are available to occur in fluids can be seen in solids.
-By analogy I would claim that language cannot capture all there is to know.
-For any given Language, one may relax the structure slightly to obtain a more fluid concept.
-The rigidity of Languages affect their scope of capturing things.
-So more fluid Languages like English allow us to talk about things like emotions- love, sadness etc. which cannot be defined mathematically, math being rigid cannot capture these emotions and hence cannot answer questions pertaining to them either.
-The reverse is also true: all dynamics in solids are not seen in fluids.
-So the kind of dynamics we see in mathematical proofs are not available in English or a more fluid language.
-This makes me think that mathematics doesn't model the world as an accurate reflection but instead just condenses everything in rigid terms: condensation is just decreasing entropy by slowing down molecules to be able to observe them better.
-We try to condense everything into rigid terms to be able to capture and control it: the amount of randomness in a fluid is too high to be captured or controlled.

-* An interesting observation here is that of scale.
-On large enough Time scales, solids are actually no different than a fluid.
-Glass (amorphous) is considered to be a solid (compared to a usual liquid) just because of its relative rigidity and kinetics at human timescales.
-It actually flows just like a liquid but the rate of flow is very small (it takes millions of years to observe significant mass flow).
-So an observer who observes once every million years would call glass as a fluid.
-Similarly in mathematics, although the language is relatively rigid, concepts like continuity, addition/product, have changed slowly over the years to reveal their fluidity.
-Time scale is itself like an observer which sees different things from different points.
-I think this randomness/entropy part in fluids is where probability comes in.
-Will have to study ergodic theory and dynamical systems to understand this interaction better.

-* The Unreasonable effectiveness of Mathematics is not unreasonable at all: Mathematics is just the appropriately condensed version of relatively fluid ideas which otherwise stay abstract knowledge.
-Mathematics is prevalent in sciences because it has the rigidity to allow capturing, analyzing and manipulation and then it allows fluidity of those concepts to generalize.
-It is this control over condensed matter that makes reproduction and transport of ideas easy and the fluidity of concepts that allows it to be applicable so widely.
-Actually, logic (or formal language) is more rigid than mathematics.
-Why don't we use this for controlling information?
-It takes much more time for condensing/evaporation by the human mind.
-The rigid aspect may be better for computers but not for humans.
-It takes way more time to reproduce.
-That's exactly why coding is not a natural language.
-Similarly, within Mathematics, Linear Algebra is prevalent because we want to formulate everything in the most condensed form.
-A linear map is known completely by the values it takes on the basis.
-This rigid vector space structure allows highly condensed forms of representing knowledge.

-* I believe there's more rigid languages too which haven't been discovered yet.
-In physics, an analogue would be the Bose-Einstein condensate.
-I think if we can find an analogous way to form a 'bose einstein condensate type of language', it will be a breakthrough in compression technology (and hence artificial intelligence- http://prize.hutter1.net/, https://en.wikipedia.org/wiki/Hutter_Prize, https://analyticsindiamag.com/hutter-prize-data-compression/).
-It certainly has to do with information entropy.
-This also raises the question of the scope of quantum computers as they have additional dynamcis due to non-abelian statistics of anyons.

-* How do we think about abstract concepts?
-Approximate boundaries: There is no strict delineation of the notion of a chair.
-One may vaguely say that chair is something we use to sit on.
-But then, can the floor be called a chair?
-How do we generalize the concept to a situation that we have never encountered before?
-It's by allowing fluidity of concepts.
-Another example ‘addition’ in categories- direct sum, disjoint union, etc. Instead of having exactly defined boundaries, approximate notions that are like fluids can also form part of our knowledge.

-* Observing the abstract form of something may not help in seeing everything about it’s particulars just like Observing the dynamics of a fluid form of a substance may not help in knowing the dynamics in its solid form.

-* Mathematics is a rigid language in terms of the rigidity of allowed boundaries but it has sublanguages that may be quite fluid in terms of the low amount of structure: for example, category theory assumes very less structure compared to usual natural languages.
-As a result, it can be used to represent relatively abstract knowledge quite well.
-The behaviour of gaseous states (most fluid) of all matter is very similar since all have less structure and high flexibility- they all behave like an ideal gas.
-Hence the most fluid Language of Mathematics is very close to an Ideal Gas and can be used to represent most abstract knowledge.
-I am not sure if Category theory or any other such Language of Mathematics is as close to the Ideal Gas like Language form.
-For instance, I do not expect it to be able to represent dynamics of human emotions.
-The boundaries involved must be very fluid to allow such fluid knowledge.
-On the other hand, the Language of Poetry seems to represent human emotions quite well.

-*  One one hand, knowing the abstract conditions is enough to know all possibilities.
-An example is dynamical systems: One may understand all the rules of chess but becoming an expert chess player requires detailed study of structures that may arise within play.
-Details within a simple framework of rules may be much more complicated than one may think.
-Think about classification problems in a category.
-Groups, Topological Spaces, etc are hard to classify.
-Probability and ergodic decompositions.
-Complex flows arising out of Navier Stokes, quantum dynamics from Schrodinger equation, piano compositions from key notes, billiard flow dynamics.
-Starting with rigid boundaries doesn't restrict their interior to be rigid.
-The rigid boundaries evolve to fluid structures inside these boundaries.
-In a Phase Diagram, the boundaries of a Phase have less degree of freedom than the interior region of a Phase.
-Or to put it the other way, the boundaries are formed by condensation of the fluid phases to allow a rigid interface between them.
-Similarly, mathematical equations that correspond to these boundaries are rigid and compact but they allow a vast amount of fluidity to arise within those boundaries.

-* A single Phase of a Language is a SubLanguage.
-For example English is a phase.
-It interacts with more fluid Languages such as Mathematics.
-For English Language as a Phase, one can see the different states that it takes: the state of English in text messaging is more fluid than the state of English used in a Book or a Journal Publication.
-It is most fluid in Poetry.
-These different states may give a feel of Pressure and Temperature of English changing in different States.

-* The Integrated forms of Entropy and Temperature may be easier to detect in rigid Languages like Information Theory (Look at Shannon Entropy for instance) or formal Languages.
-On the other hand, Pressure and Volume will be easier to detect for fluid Languages like English/Latin.

-* This view of Mathematics as a Language answers the question of whether Mathematics is invented or discovered.
-It is both.
-To condense a fluid (universal) concept in a particular structure, one feels constructive hence closer to invention whereas when one evaporates (Integrates) a rigid concept to a more fluid (universal) one, it feels as if it was already there and it was just discovered.
-Calculus is the Language of Duality.

-* Exterior Differentiation is the Integral form of operations found in Vector Calculus: Gradient, Divergence and Curl.

-* Zeta and Mobius functions in different structures.

 ### Theory of structures as Languages